Robust outlier detection by de-biasing VAE likelihoods: Introduction

 A popular class of approaches for outlier detection, especially with label-free data, involves computing sample likelihoods with deep generative models like variational autoencoders (VAEs~\cite{Kingma2013}) or flow-based models (e.g. Glow~\cite{kingma2018glow}).
 Here, we explore outlier detection with VAEs, arguably among the simplest of deep generative models.
 In VAEs, both the generative model $p_{\mathbf{\theta}}(\mathbf{x|z})$ and the inference model $q_{\mathbf{\phi}}(\mathbf{z|x})$ are parameterized by deep neural networks with parameters $\mathbf{\theta}$ (decoder) and $\mathbf{\phi}$ (encoder) respectively; the stochastic latent representation $\mathbf{z}$ is typically of considerably lower dimensionality than the input data $\mathbf{x}$.
 VAEs differ from other kinds of deep generative models, like flow models, in that rather than directly optimizing the marginal likelihood $p(\mathbf{x})$, they seek to optimize the evidence lower bound (ELBO) as a proxy for maximizing $p(\mathbf{x})$.

 Several previous studies have shown that likelihoods computed by deep generative models, including VAEs, are unreliable for outlier detection~\cite{Ren2019,Nalisnick2019,Choi2018,Xiao2020}.
 For example, these likelihoods are readily biased by differences in low-level image statistics, like the number of zeros in a sample~\cite{Ren2019} or the variance in the distribution of pixel intensities~\cite{Nalisnick2019}.
 A few solutions have been proposed to overcome these challenges.
-However, these suffer from computational bottlenecks~\cite{Ren2019, Xiao2020} or theoretical limitations~\cite{Choi2018}, or do not work well in low-sample regimes~\cite{Nalisnick2019b} (see Section 5, Related Work).
+However, these suffer from computational bottlenecks~\cite{Ren2019, Xiao2020} or do not work well in low-sample regimes~\cite{Nalisnick2019b} (see Section 2, Related Work).

-In this context, we propose and test three efficient, biologically-inspired remedies that achieve or approach state-of-the-art for outlier detection, both with grayscale and natural image datasets.
-Our key contributions are as follows: \begin{itemize}[leftmargin=*] \item We present a theoretically-grounded and easy-to-compute bias correction for VAE likelihoods.
-This bias correction achieves state-of-the-art outlier detection with multiple grayscale datasets. \item We show that a standard preprocessing step -- contrast normalization -- enables bias correction to achieve state-of-the-art accuracies also with multiple natural image datasets. \item We develop an ensemble score -- the variance of the log-likelihoods across an ensemble of VAEs -- that is effective for outlier detection with both types of data. \item We present, to the best of our knowledge, the most comprehensive evaluation of outlier detection with VAEs to date, with nine datasets in all, demonstrating key advantages in terms of both speed and accuracy over four other competing, state-of-the-art approaches~\cite{Serra2019,Ren2019,Xiao2020,Choi2018}. \end{itemize} In summary, we propose lightweight and computationally efficient remedies that achieve robust outlier detection with VAEs.
-These remedies may also be relevant for outlier detection with other classes of deep generative models~\cite{pixelcnn}.
+In this context, we propose and test efficient remedies that achieve or approach state-of-the-art for outlier detection.
+Our key contributions are as follows: \begin{itemize}[leftmargin=*,noitemsep] \item We present a careful analysis of bias in VAE likelihoods and propose analytical and algorithmic approaches to correct this bias.
+These corrections can be computed inexpensively, {\it post hoc}, during evaluation time. \item We show that a standard image pre-processing step (contrast normalization) enables competitive outlier detection. \item We present a comprehensive evaluation of outlier detection with VAEs, with nine datasets (four grayscale and five natural image datasets), in all. \item We demonstrate key advantages in terms of both speed and accuracy over multiple competing, state-of-the-art approaches~\cite{Serra2019,Ren2019,Xiao2020,Choi2018}. \end{itemize} In sum, lightweight and computationally efficient remedies suffice to achieve robust outlier detection with VAEs.